mayurwaghmode/DevOps-Connect/Linux/README.md

 Example:
 ```
 	$ cat > myfile.txt
-unix is great os. unix is open source. unix is free os.
+	unix is great os. unix is open source.
+Unix is a free os.
 	learn operating systems.
 	unix Linux Which one did you choose?
 	unix is easy to learn.
 Unix is a multiuser OS.
-Learn Unix. unix is powerful.
+Learn Unix.
+Unix is powerful.
 ```

 Replacing or substituting string :